ayush-len/University-Portal/README.md

 ---

-## 💡 Phase 2: Additional Ideas & Roadmap (Mandatory Feature List)
+## 💡 Phase 2: Future Roadmap
 As part of our hackathon roadmap, we designed the frontend UI to accommodate the following advanced backend integrations for Phase 2:

-1. **Interactive AR Campus Tour:** * *Concept:* Upgrading the current Campus "Spatial Mapping Engine" prototype into a fully functional WebGL `<model-viewer>`.
+1. **Interactive AR Campus Tour:** Upgrading the current Campus "Spatial Mapping Engine" prototype into a fully functional WebGL `<model-viewer>`.
 This will allow prospective students to drop 3D models of campus buildings directly into their physical environment using their smartphone cameras.
-2. **Live IoT Hardware Telemetry:** * *Concept:* Connecting the IdeaLAB UI cards to actual JSON data streams from campus IoT sensors, displaying real-time 3D printer queue statuses and robotics track availability.
+2. **Live IoT Hardware Telemetry:** Connecting the IdeaLAB UI cards to actual JSON data streams from campus IoT sensors, displaying real-time 3D printer queue statuses and robotics track availability.
-3. **NLP Admissions Chatbot:** * *Concept:* Implementing an AI assistant trained exclusively on the university's prospectus to instantly answer prospective student queries regarding fee structures, visa requirements, and deadlines.
+3. **OAuth Authentication Portal:** Building out a secure Node.js/Express backend to allow current students to log in, view their grades, and register for Happenings/Events.

 ---

 ## 🧑‍💻 The Development Team
 * **[AYUSH KUMAR]**
 * **[KSHITIZ RAJ]**
 * **[RISHUB KUMAR]**